tomburgoyne/cross_browser_webdriverio/readme.md

 * npm (eg2.vscode-npm-script)
 * npm Intellisense (christian-kohler.npm-intellisense)

+You may also want to look for ES6 Mocha and WebdriverIO extensions too.

 ### Test location and file format

 Tests should be added to the `test/specs` folder a need to be in the file format of `<name>.spec.js`.
 Any file that meets that file naming convention will be evaluated and run if possible.
 You can configure what tests to be run by editing the `specs: ["./test/specs/**/*.spec.js"]` property in the wdio.conf files.